How I came to love my body.

 1. I am not broken...
 No one is.

-2. My body is a gift from the universe...
-I have to care for her, and listen.
+2. My body is a gift...
+I have to care for her with compassion.

 3. My body is my teacher.